Anurag Adhikari

 Bio

-Anurag Adhikari is currently working on the functional aspect of human adaptive immunity.
-He studies the polyclonal antibody effector functions to understand the role of humoral immunity in viral infection, so as to understand its role in the disease progression.
-He has developed an antibody assay to study these antibody effector functions in Hepatitis C virus and SARS CoV-2 infection.
-He is currently adapting these antibody effector functional assays like the antibody-dependent cellular phagocytosis (ADCP), antibody-dependent cellular cytotoxicity (ADCC), and antibody-dependent neutralization (ADN) to understand the role of anti-HIV antibodies in HIV pathogenesis.
+Anurag Adhikari is an immunologist, currently working on the functional aspect of human adaptive immunity.
+He studies the polyclonal antibody effector functions to characterize the humoral immunity in viral infection.
+He is currently adapting the antibody effector functional assays like the antibody-dependent cellular phagocytosis (ADCP), antibody-dependent cellular cytotoxicity (ADCC), and antibody-dependent neutralization (ADN), to understand the role of anti-HIV antibodies in HIV pathogenesis and disease.
+In addition to HIV, he is currently working to understand the humoral and innate immune response against the bacteria Orientia tsutsugamushi, which causes Scrub typhus disease in humans.
+Understanding the anti-bacterial antibody induction, associated inflammatory cytokine response, and bacterial evolution among acute febrile patients in the endemic community is the primary outcome of this study.

 More details are in KaVA-Program [see https://kribs.org.np/kava-program/]